-In a strict sense, the static force balance model can therefore only compute static crack lengths which are such as to ensure that $K_I \leq K{Ic}$ (meaning, the crack may be on the point of moving but remains static), and the length of the crack then becomes part of the solution, rather than being prescribed.
-It A static model is insufficient to understand how cracks grow as the forcing on the system changes, in the form of changes to the excess tension R{xx} or the water volume $V_w V_w$ (or equivalently, to water level depth below the surface $h_w h_w$).
-If there is only a single crack, its dynamics under changes in parameters are likely to be simple: any such change that reduces the static K_I below K{Ic} would leave the crack length unchanged, while increases in static K_I above K{Ic} would cause lengthening of the crack until its tip once more attains the static value of K{Ic} (or the fracture propagates all the way through the ice).
+In a strict sense, the static force balance model can therefore only compute static crack lengths which are such as to ensure that $K_I \leq K{Ic}$ (meaning, the crack may be on the point of moving but remains static), and the length of the crack then becomes

+- part of the solution, rather than being prescribed.
+It is insufficient to understand how cracks grow as the forcing on the system changes, in the form of changes to the excess tension R{xx} or the water volume V_w (or equivalently, to water level depth below the surface h_w).
+If there is only a single crack, its dynamics under changes in parameters are likely to be simple: any such change that reduces the static K_I below K{Ic} would leave the crack length unchanged, while increases in static K_I above K{Ic} would cause lengthening of the crack until its tip once more attains the static value of K{Ic} (or the fracture propagates all the - 190 way through the ice).
 This heuristic argument results in a simple stability criterion for steady state cracks, used in Lai et al. (2020): if a slight lengthening of a steady state crack results in an decrease in K_I in the static stress model, then that crack is stable, while it is unstable or marginally stable otherwise.

-In the case of multiple cracks, however, not all cracks need to propagate simultaneously or at the same speed, and it is then unclear which cracks should be lengthened until they reach K{Ic} at which point, and which cracks will have stress intensity factors below K{Ic} when a new equilibrium is reached.
-While we ultimately solve the problem only for a single crack in the present paper, the numerical method we use can deal with multiple competing cracks.
-For the sake of completeness, we therefore describe the method we use to capture dynamic crack propagation below, even though results for competing cracks will be presented in separate papers.

-Dynamic propagation of cracks typically reduces the stress intensity factor, and the rate of crack propagation is that which lowers the dynamic K_I to the critical value K{Ic} .
+In the case of multiple cracks, however, not all cracks need to propagate simultaneously or at the same speed, and it is then unclear which cracks should be lengthened until they reach K{Ic} at which point cracks will have stress intensity factors below K{Ic} when a new equilibrium is reached. - 195 Dynamic propagation of cracks typically reduces the stress intensity factor, and the rate of crack propagation is that which lowers the dynamic K_I to the critical value K{Ic} .
 There are two processes by which this reduction in stress intensity factor can occur: for sufficiently rapid crack propagation, inertial effects can be the dominant effect (Freund, 1990), or changes in fluid pressure in the crack driven by fluid flow as the crack tip advances and the crack widens can dominate (Spence and Sharpe, 1985).
-Here we investigate only the former, which is strictly applicable to dry cracks but furnishes a very simple propagation rule.
-The reason for persisting with this process is that it makes the calving problem tractable, in which crack propagation has to be computed for a large set of combinations of forcing parameters.
+Here we investigate only the former, which is strictly applicable to dry cracks but furnishes a very simple propagation - 200 to be computed for a large set of combinations of forcing parameters.